Dogs

 Dog walkers should carry suitable receptacles when walking a dog.
 Dogs must be kept on a leash and under control at all times, when they are in a public place.

-It is an offence to keep a dog older than 3 months which is unregistered and you may be issued with an infringement if you do not comply with this requirement.
+It is an offence to keep a dog older than 3 months which is unregistered, and you may be issued with an infringement if you do not comply with this requirement.
 Where any dog is first required to be registered after 1st August in any registration year, the fee shall be 1/12th of the annual fee for each complete month remaining in the registration year after the date of such registration.

 Payment options